simonw/bugle_project/README.txt

 bugle
 =====

-Group status updates for hackers in forts.
+Group collaboration tools for hackers in forts.

 Dependencies: